Contracting automorphisms and L^p-cohomology in degree one

 \begin{prop} Let $G$ be \begin{itemize} \item either a non-unimodular triangulable Lie group, \item or a non-unimodular amenable connected linear algebraic group over a non-Archimedean local field of characteristic 0. \end{itemize} Then $G$ satisfies the hypotheses of Proposition \ref{lem:nonHeintze} if (and only if) $G$ is not of Heintze type (Lie or non-Archimedean). \end{prop} \begin{proof} The ``only if" part is not the point of this section; it follows from Propositions \ref{lem:nonHeintze} and \ref{ct}.
 Let us focus on the ``if" part, assuming that $G$ is not of Heintze type.

-If $G$ is non-Archimedean, it has a cocompact Zariski-closed characteristic subgroup which is triangulable (and necessarily non-Heintze as well), so we can also suppose in that case that $G$ is triangulable (the group $Z$ will be chosen characteristic so will remain normal in the whole group).
+If $G$ is non-Archimedean, removing a maximal anisotropic torus in a Levi decomposition, we see that it has a cocompact Zariski-closed normal subgroup which is triangulable (and necessarily non-Heintze as well), so we can also suppose in that case that $G$ is triangulable (the group $Z$ will be chosen characteristic so will remain normal in the whole group).

 Let $N$ be the nilpotent radical and $Z$ its center; the assumptions imply that $Z$ is not compact.
 Write a Cartan decomposition $G=AN$; this means that $A$ is nilpotent and $G=AN$ (in the non-Archimedean case we can have moreover $G=A\ltimes N$ and $A$ abelian).